ABOUT

 Psychological BLIND SPOT Definition:

-“A lack of [conscious] awareness—often persistent—about a specific area of one’s behaviour or personality…”
+“a lack of awareness—often persistent—about a specific area of one’s behaviour or personality…”

 Filling in your BLINDSPOT